adamsilver/adamsilver.io-jekyll/_posts/2016-05-20-how-we-cut-our-mvp-in-half-to-launch-kidly.md

 Self explanatory really.
 When something is too big, it’s just too big.
-The problem wasn’t that it was too big, it was that it took us a while to come to terms with that — something I will explain shortly.
+The problem wasn’t that it was too big, it was that it took us a while to come to terms with that &mdash; something I will explain shortly.

 ### 2. We had a fixed deadline *and* a fixed scope.

-We fundamentally set ourselves up for failure.
-You can have either a fixed deadline or a fixed scope but you can’t have both!
+You can have either a fixed deadline or a fixed scope but not both &mdash; we inadvertently set ourselves up for failure.

 ### 3. We zoomed in to details too early

-What I mean by this is that every single piece of copy, every pixel and every micro interaction was scrutinised over and over and over again.
+What I mean by this is that every single piece of copy, every pixel and every micro interaction was scrutinised over and over.
 Ultimately it was near-death by a thousand cuts.

 > Nobody cares about your product as much as you do